Last Updated: 12/06/19 | December 6th, 2019

 My favorite parks in the city are Djurgarden, Langholmen, Gärdet, and Ralambshovsparken.
 They have huge open spaces and are good for a number of outdoor activities or lounging around — especially on those long summer days!

-Be sure to check with the local tourism office to see if any other museums are offering free hours or exhibits.
+Be sure to also check with the local tourism office to see if any other museums are offering free hours or exhibits.
 There are many free art exhibits and events that come to town, and they’ll have a list of them all.
-You can learn more about these museums in my free guides to Stockholm.

 5. Limit Your Alcohol Consumption